mParticle/docs/src/pages/integrations/google-analytics-4/event/index.md

 ### Web

+Data can be sent to GA4 via Web both client and server side.
+If you are self hosting, you can import either [@mparticle/web-google-analytics-4-client-kit](https://www.npmjs.com/package/@mparticle/web-google-analytics-4-client-kit) or [@mparticle/web-google-analytics-4-server-kit](https://www.npmjs.com/package/@mparticle/web-google-analytics-4-server-kit) depending on your use case.
+Note that if you want to send data server side, you must import the server kit AND enable [Forward Web Requests Server Side](#connection-settings).
+Enabling this setting and importing the client side kit will not work.

 A GA4 `Measurement ID` is automatically generated when a web data stream is added.
 To find your Measurement ID, see [here](https://support.google.com/analytics/answer/9539598?hl=en&ref_topic=9303319).
 Our GA4 web integration allows you to send your web data both client and server side.

 #### Sending Data via Web Client Side